mcverde/Apache-CC_Apache-Server-.DMG-FOR-MAC-OSX/README.md

 -Run INSTALL.

-    *It will prompt a windows telling you that it can't be installed.
+    * It will prompt a windows telling you that it can't be installed.

 -Open System Preferences.
+    * Open Security and Privacy

+-Click "Allow Anyway".

 -Open your Website at http://localhost

--Click "Allow Anyway".

 Enjoy!